Nelson a doubt for Austria qualifier

 Austria have won all three of their Group D matches and sit three points ahead of Northern Ireland in third.

-Magill missed the England game due to a family bereavement but is in contention to feature against Austria, however Shiels says the forward's lack of minutes this season with Everton due to injury will have to be taken into consideration when it comes to team selection.
+Magill missed the England game because of a family bereavement but is in contention to feature against Austria.
+However, Shiels says the forward's lack of minutes this season with Everton because of injury will have to be taken into consideration when it comes to team selection.

 "With Simone it is more about her match conditioning.
 It will probably restrict her time on the pitch and it is only normal that will be the case," he said.